• Home

 With an LRV of 56.99, this paint color is almost similar when it comes to the lightness of the paint color.

-For even accurate results, buy swatches and samples and keep them against a pure white shade to determine the difference.
+For more accurate comparisons, buy swatches and samples and put them against a pure white shade to determine the difference.

 Grant Beige Vs Natural Linen